emsesp/docs/docs/FAQ.md

 That will not work.
 The Boiler works with `selflowtemp` as target and modulates the burner to hold the `flowtemp`.
 If `flowtemp` is higher than selected on min burn power, the boiler shut off, waits the min period and `flowtemp` is down to `selflowtemp` -   hysteresis and starts again.
 Raising the `burnminpower` will only result in more on/off cycles in mild conditions.

+## How to conserve energy of the ESP32 chip

+If you're concerned about the energy consumption of the ESP32 chip and need to reduce the heat consumption you can apply some of these settings:
+- `Underclock CPU speed` in the **Application Settings/Hardware section**
+- If you're using WiFi enable `WiFi Sleep Mode`, select `use lower WiFi bandwidth` and lower the transmit `Tx power` to around 8.5 dBm in the **Network Settings/WiFi section**
+- If you're using Ethernet enable `Force 10Mbit half-duplex` in the **Network Settings/Ethernet section**

+Note this will reduce the performance of the ESP32 chip and may cause stability issues.

 ## Upgrading the firmware

 When upgrading or downgrading between EMS-ESP versions, EMS-ESP will handle any migrations of the settings to maintain compatibility with the new version installed.